Hopefully the Beavers weren't counting on any assistance with their quest from Lancaster Catholic.

 But it wasn't just Orr that the Crusaders defended well.
 There were simply precious few open looks for the Beavers on Thursday, and even fewer opportunities to develop any kind of offensive rhythm.

 Anthony Pletz managed a respectable 13-point night despite being harassed by speedy Randy Speller (team-high 11 points), and Alex Frattaroli hustled his way to 10.
-But as a
+But as a unit the Beavers were completely shut down on the way to a season-low point total.

 "Typically, we don't play passing lanes, we're more of a help-side defense," Lancaster Catholic coach Joe Klazas said.
 "But we changed things up, we said we wanted to try to limit touches for Orr and (Pletz).
 We were really trying to take their touches away as much as possible and get other people involved.
 The guys did a great job with it."